shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Autepad.md

 ---
-uid: Derobotizer
+uid: Autepad
 ---

-# Derobotize Me C#
+# Autepad C#

-Derobotize Me C# is an integrated scripting environment (ISE) for creating and executing automation scripts using its automation library and C# programming language.
+Autepad C# is an integrated scripting environment (ISE) for creating and executing automation scripts using its automation library and C# programming language.

 ![window](../images/window.png "Editor window")